buildpulse/buildpulse-circleci-orb/README.md

 ## Example

-In this example `config.yml` snippet, the `buildpulse/setup` command installs the BuildPulse uploader and identifies the environment variables that contain the required BuildPulse secrets (Access Key ID and Secret Access Key).
-Then, after your tests run, the `buildpulse/upload` command sends the test results to BuildPulse for analysis.
+In this example `config.yml` snippet, after your tests run, the `buildpulse/upload` command sends the test results to BuildPulse for analysis.

 ```yaml
 version: 2.1